reikjarloekl/woocommerce-show-qty/README.md

 # Credits

-The code for this plugin is entire taken from [Alok Jain](http://hsrtech.com/snippets/product-quantity-shortcode-woocommerce) with his kind permission.
+The code for this plugin is entirely taken from [Alok Jain](http://hsrtech.com/snippets/product-quantity-shortcode-woocommerce) with his kind permission.